 What do these foods have in common?
 They contain flavonoids, natural chemicals in plant foods that may have fat-fighting effects.
 That's why they're two of the best fruits for weight loss.
 Women who consumed the most flavonoids had significantly lower increases in body mass index over a 14-year period than women who ate the least, according to a study in the American Journal of Clinical Nutrition.
 "Animal studies have shown that these flavonoids can increase energy [calorie] expenditure, increase glucose uptake into muscle, and increase fat burning," says Laura Hughes, MSc, the study's lead investigator and a nutritional epidemiologist at Maastricht University in the Netherlands.

 Secret fat-burner: Lignans

-These shiny, nutty-tasting superseeds pack a secret weight loss weapon: lignans.
-As estrogen-like compounds, they also make flaxseed is one superfood all healthy women need in their diets.
+These shiny, fat-burning foods pack a secret weight loss weapon: lignans.
+As estrogen-like compounds, they also make flaxseed one of the superfoods all healthy women need in their diets.
 Consumption of lignans in postmenopausal women was associated with lower body fat and body mass index, according to a study in the British Journal of Nutrition.
 Try grinding and adding a tablespoon of flaxseed each day to cereals, yogurt, or salad dressing.